 - Assuring the delivery of quality family planning and related preventive health services, where evidence exists that those services should lead to improvement in the overall health of individuals, with priority for services to individuals from low-income families.
-This includes ensuring that grantees have the capacity to train staff throughout their Title X projects, and that project staff have received training on Title X program requirements;
+This includes ensuring that grantees have the capacity to support implementation (e.g., through staff training and related systems changes) of the Title X program guidelines throughout their Title X services projects, and that project staff have received training on Title X program requirements;

-- Providing access to a broad range of acceptable and effective family planning methods and related preventive health services in accordance with Title X program requirements and nationally recognized standards of care.
-These services include, but are not limited to: natural family planning methods, infertility services, services for adolescents, breast and cervical cancer screening, and sexually transmitted disease (STD) and HIV prevention education, testing, and referral.
+- Providing access to a broad range of acceptable and effective family planning methods and related preventive health services in accordance with the Title X program requirements and QFP.
+These services include, but are not limited to, natural family planning methods, infertility services, services for adolescents, breast and cervical cancer screening, and sexually transmitted disease (STD) and HIV prevention education, testing, and referral.
 The broad range of services does not include abortion as a method of family planning;

 - Addressing the comprehensive family planning and other health needs of individuals, families, and communities through outreach to hard-to-reach and/or vulnerable populations, and partnering with other community-based health and social service providers that provide needed services; and